adamsubtract/Databases/select_statements.md

 FROM dogs
 WHERE age < 1;

-Display the name and age of all dogs that are female and over 35lbs.
+Display the name and age of all dogs that are female and over 35bs.

 SELECT name
 FROM dogs
-WHERE gender='female' AND weight > 351;
+WHERE gender='F' AND weight > 35;

 Display all of the information about all dogs that are not Shepherd mixes.